openconfig/featureprofiles/feature/policy_forwarding/encapsulation/otg_tests/encap_gre_ipv4/README.md

 5. Set GRE encap source to device's loopback interface.
 6. Either `identifying-prefix` or `targets/target/config/destination` can be used to configure GRE destinations.
+7. Configure QoS classifier for incoming traffic on ATE Port1 for IPv4 and IPv6 traffic.
+     QoS classifier should remark egress packet to the matching ingress DSCP value (eg. match DSCP 32, set egress DSCP 32).
+     Match and remark all values for 3 leftmost DSCP bits [0, 8, 16, 24, 32, 40, 48, 56].

 ### PF-1.1.1: Verify PF GRE encapsulate action for IPv4 traffic
-Generate traffic on ATE Port 1 from IPV4-SRC2 from a random combination of 1000 source addresses to IPV4-DST.
+Generate traffic on ATE Port 1 from IPV4-SRC2 from a random combination of 1000 source addresses to IPV4-DST at linerate.
+Use 512 bytes frame size.

 Verify: